muppet9010/factorio-muppet-streamer/README.md

     - arrivalRadius - NUMBER - Mandatory: players teleported to the target player will be placed within this max distance.
     - callRadius - NUMBER - Optional: the max distance a player can be from the target and still be teleported to them.
 If not provided then a palyer at any distance can be teleported to the target player.
 If `sameSurfaceOnly` argument is set to `false` then the `callRadius` argument is ignored entirely.
     - sameSurfaceOnly - BOOLEAN - Optional: if the players being teleported to the target have to be on the same surface as the target player or not.
 If `false` then the `callRadius` argument is ignored as it can't logically be applied.
 Defaults to `true`.
+    - blacklistedPlayerNames - STRING - Optional: comma seperated list of player names who will never be teleported to the target player.
+These are removed from the available players lists and counts.
+    - whitelistedPlayerNames - STRING - Optional: comma seperated list of player names who will only be the ones teleported to the target player if provided.
+If provided these whitelisted players who are online constitute the entire available player list.
+If not provided then all online players not blacklisted are valid players to select from.
-    - callSelection - STRING - Mandatory: the logic to select which players in the callRadius are teleported, either: `random`, `nearest`.
+    - callSelection - STRING - Mandatory: the logic to select which available players in the callRadius are teleported, either: `random`, `nearest`.
     - number - NUMBER - Mandatory Special: how many players to call.
 Either `number` or `activePercentage` must be supplied.
-    - activePercentage - NUMBER - Mandatory Special: the percentage of currently online players to call, i.e. 90.
+    - activePercentage - NUMBER - Mandatory Special: the percentage of currently available players to teleport to help, i.e. 50 for 50%.
+Will respect blacklistedPlayerNames and whitelistedPlayerName argument values when counting number of available players.
 Either `number` or `activePercentage` must be supplied.
-- Example command : `/muppet_streamer_call_for_help {"target":"muppet9010", "arrivalRadius":20, "callRadius": 1000, "callSelection": "random", "number": 3, "activePercentage": 50}`
+- Example command : `/muppet_streamer_call_for_help {"target":"muppet9010", "arrivalRadius":10, "callSelection": "random", "number": 3, "activePercentage": 50}`

 Notes: